fingerskier/manthra/README.md

   Mark Twain

-For God so loved the wordi that He did not send a committee.
+For God so loved the world that He did not send a committee.
   2 Hesitations 5:6